 Christine’s government contracts work involves complex litigation against the government and/or subcontractors, administration of government contracts, initiating and defending against bid protests, and dispute resolution.
 She also counsels companies on the procurement and administration of government contracts across all agencies.
 She has especially deep experience in the SBA and Section 8(a) Programs.
 Prior to Outlook Law, Christine was vice president and general counsel for a large Alaska Native Regional Corporation.
-She was also partner with Davis Wright Tremaine, Perkins Coie, both international law firms, and an attorney at Patton Boggs.
+She was also partner with Davis Wright Tremaine, Perkins Coie, both international law firms, and a senior attorney at Patton Boggs.

 During her tenure at nationally and internationally recognized firms, Christine practiced with the government contracting and/or construction groups with a secondary focus on white collar for businesses.
 This breadth and depth of experience has served her clients well, including her Alaska Native Corporation clients, who perform on government contracts throughout the U.S. and globally for a variety of agencies.

 Christine is the past president of the Anchorage Association of Women Lawyers.
 She was appointed by the Alaska Supreme Court to serve on the Court’s Fairness, Diversity, and Equality Committee.
-Christine is founder and Co-Chair of the Ethics and Compliance Section of the Alaska Bar Association.
+Christine is founder and Chair of the Ethics and Compliance Section of the Alaska Bar Association.